ASPRINworld:

 Australian Youth Research Centre

-I am a Senior Research Associate at the Australian Youth Research Centre, in the Melbourne Graduate School of Education of The University of Melbourne.
+I am a Senior Research Associate at the Youth Research Centre, in the Melbourne Graduate School of Education of The University of Melbourne.
 Further information about past and present work with the Centre may be found on their website.

 Who We Are